Skip to content

 The router identifies clients using the following priority order:

-1. API Key from Authorization: Bearer <token> header (preferred)
+1. API Key from the Authorization: Bearer <token> or x-api-key header (preferred)

 6. X-Real-IP header (alternative proxy header)